adamhsparks/AWD_ShB_Interaction/README.md

 rice.awd.shb
 ============

-The goal of *rice.awd.shb* is to examine the effects of using alternate wetting and drying irrigation techniques on insect pests and sheath blight disease in rice paddies.
+The goal of *rice.awd.shb* is to examine the effects of using alternate wetting and drying irrigation techniques on insect populations and sheath blight disease in rice paddies.

 Study
 -----

-**Objective:** Study the effects of different water and nitrogen managements on sheath blight of rice
+**Objective 1:** Study the effects of different water and nitrogen managements on sheath blight of rice

 **Project PI:** Dr. Adam H Sparks and Dr. Buyung AR Hadi